- Corporate Responsibility

 Doing our part to ensure safe roads is a vital part of being a good neighbor and a top priority for SWN.
 To that end, we have developed safe driving training and monitoring programs, and we are continuing our trend of improving driver safety.

-In West Virginia and Pennsylvania, where roads are often narrow, winding and/or steep, we have taken a number of additional measures to help ensure road safety, including:
+In West Virginia, Pennsylvania and Ohio, where roads are often narrow, winding and/or steep, we have taken a number of additional road safety measures, including:

 - Prohibiting large truck loads on local roads during school pickup and drop-off hours